-- 11 Enter the following Oracle values: - Oracle administration user.
-Serena Runtime default: system - Oracle administration password.
-Serena Runtime default: manager - Password for the PCMS\SYS schema that was created for the Oracle instance.
-Serena Runtime default: pcms\sys
+- 11 Enter the following Oracle values:

+- Oracle administration user.

+- Oracle administration password.

+- Password for the PCMS_SYS schema that was created for the Oracle instance.

 - Values are case-sensitive. - If you are installing on a Linux server that has a 32-bit RDBMS a message may appear.
 This server is native 64-bit and cannot be used with a 32-bit RDBMS.
 The installer will automatically install a 64-bit Oracle Instant Client.
-Accept the default directory or select a different one. - 12 Select a demo process model, for details see page 21.
+Accept the default directory or select a different one. - 12 Select a demo process model, for details see page 25.